 Oklahoma native and decorated Army veteran General Tommy Franks has created a one-of-a-kind museum experience in Hobart that highlights items from his personal collection.
 The General Tommy Franks Leadership Institute & Museum allows you to experience many facets of military history through permanent and rotating showcases.

-Visit the Confederate Memorial Museum & Cemetery in Atoka this Memorial Day and explore this former Confederate outpost that now boasts a variety of Civil War artifacts found in the area.
+Visit the Atoka Museum, Civil War Cemetery & Visitors Center this Memorial Day and explore this former Confederate outpost that now boasts a variety of Civil War artifacts found in the area.
 In remembrance of Oklahoma’s storied war history, browse the cemetery that holds the remains of Confederate soldiers who died in 1862.

 The Heartland of America Museum in Weatherford and Oklahoma Military Academy Museum in Claremore also offer some great opportunities to recognize military men and women with military history displays, artifacts, memorabilia and more.